synergylearning/moodle-local_wikiexport/README.md

 ===========

 This plugin adds the ability to export Moodle wikis as either PDFs or epub documents.
-It was developed by Davo Smith of Synergy Learning, on behalf of the Judicial Institute for Scotland
+It was commissioned by the Judicial Institute for Scotland, originally for their Totara LMS implementation, with Synergy Learning as the chosen partner, with Davo Smith providing the development work.

+Many thanks to Jackie Carter - Learning Technology Manager, and the rest of the team, at the Judicial Institute for contributing this development back in to the Moodle community.

+Further development of this plugin is planned for early 2015.

 Usage
 =====